arangodb/docs/3.8/aql/graphs-k-paths.md

 {% hint 'warning' %}
-It is highly recommended that you use a **LIMIT** statement or reasonable maximum length, as k Shortest Paths is a potentially expensive operation.
+It is highly recommended that you use a **LIMIT** statement or reasonable maximum length, as k Paths is a potentially expensive operation.
 On large connected graphs it can return a large number of paths.
 {% endhint %}